4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

-# fluxTrack Inventor Management System
+# fluxTrack Inventory Management System

 This is a implementation project for the BIT module Internet Technology.